pittcsc/track-2015-javascript/talk-2-beginner-js-2/slides.md

 ---

 - Defines presentation of a document, how it will be rendered

 - Looks at and acts on element references throughout the dom

-[Live Coding!
-(Basic styling!)]

 - How to specify which element?
 CSS can look at it's element name or...

+[Example: Style a div]

 ---

 ### IDs and Classes

 - ... it's attributes!

-- Within the dom elements carry around attribues which distinguish each other or carry data
+- Within the dom elements carry around attributes which distinguish each other or carry data

 - They can be selected for!

 ---

-### IDs and Classes (2)
+### IDs

 - **ID** "id" attribute in HTML elements

 - written with a # in style sheets

 - represent a single, specific instance of an element with a special role or job

 - convention dictates **there can only be one!**

+---

+### Classes

 - **Classes** "class" attribute in HTML elements

 - represents a category of elements with certain jobs

 - you can make plenty of these!

-[Live Coding!
-(More styling!)]

-* show examples of what to use id's and classes for
+[Example: Make some ID's & Classes]

 ---

-### JavaScript DOM interaction
+### JavaScript DOM Interaction

-* emphasize the DOM's representation of the document
-* organized as a tree of nodes
-* where nodes can be anything, elements, attributes, hrefs, blah
+[Example: The DOM Tree]

+---

-- The window object
+### The 'window' object

 - Reference to the window itself!

-	- Can be used to edit the very boundaries of space! (on a 2D plane)
+---

-- The document object
+### The 'document' object

 - A reference to the document loaded into the browser

 - This is where the majority of interactivity happens

+---

+### JavaScript DOM Interaction

 - Both of these references and the majority of their methods provided by the DOM!

 - When JavaScript creates an execution context, it creates a reference to a global object

+---

+### JavaScript DOM Interaction

 - Within browsers, that ends up being window, but that doesn't always have to be the case!

 - When JavaScript is run outside of the browser (for example in node) something else is used in that environment

 ---

-### Query selectors
+### Query Selectors

+document.querySelector(".cssSelector");

 - An example of a method provided by the DOM

-- performs the fundamental task of returning a reference to an HTML element
+- Performs a fundamental task of returning a reference to an HTML element

-- can be assigned to local references in javascript using the 'var' keyword
+- Can be assigned to local references in javascript using the 'var' keyword

-[Hot hot live coding!]
-**Show how the engine still returns object references in the console even with a blank javascript file

-**Show how to select and manipulate a DOM element through it's reference
+[Example: Query Manipulation]

 ---

 ### jQuery

+---

+### What is it?

+- A lightweight JavaScript library

+- Simplifies alot of the common use-cases of JavaScript

+- Very extensible, has been designed to work across all major browsers

 ---